-We are a clinical-stage AI-immunology[TM] platform company using our proprietary artificial intelligence, or AI, technology, engineering expertise and drug development know-how to simulate the human immune system and generate predictive models to identify and develop novel immunotherapies for the treatment of various cancers, bacterial diseases and viral infections.
+We are a clinical-stage AI-immunology platform company using our proprietary artificial intelligence, or AI, technology, engineering expertise and drug development know-how to simulate the human immune system and generate predictive models to identify and develop novel immunotherapies for the treatment of various cancers, bacterial diseases and viral infections.
 Drug discovery and clinical development using historically prevailing techniques is a long, costly process with a high attrition rate.
 We believe our proprietary AI-immunology platforms, trained to translate vast amounts of data into a deep understanding of biological processes in the human body, can be harnessed to rapidly and cost effectively design and develop unique immunotherapies, thereby potentially revolutionizing the process of drug discovery and development.
-In an effort to validate the predictive power and scalability of our AI technology platforms, we have identified and are developing a pipeline of clinical product candidates initially focused in the areas of immuno-oncology and infectious diseases.
-We are currently in Phase 1/2a clinical trials with our two lead product candidates, EVX-01 and EVX-02 for the treatment of various cancers.
-Based on the initial data from these two studies, we expect to initiate a Phase 2 trial with EVX-01 by the end of 2021 and a Phase 2 trial with EVX-02 in second quarter of 2022.
+In an effort to validate the predictive power and scalability of our AI technology platforms, we have identified and are developing a pipeline of clinical product candidates initially focused in the areas of immuno- oncology and infectious diseases.
+We are currently in the clinic with our two lead product candidates, EVX-01 and EVX-02 for the treatment of various cancers.